The Tough “Meet the Press” Questions, But A New College Focus

 WL: What do you hope to achieve by these discussions?

 Todd: We’ve created a platform that showcases college voices – their perspectives, experiences and viewpoints and the questions they want answered.
 And while I’ll help guide the conversation, I’m sitting back and letting these students take the reins.
-During our prep sessions, I told them, “If you don’t get the answer you wanted, follow up.”
+During our prep sessions, I told them, “If you don’t get the answer you wanted, follow up.

-It should be informative for their peers.
-We told them to ask the questions of decision makers that their friends need answers to.
 I’m sure that our regular “Meet the Press” viewers will find this just as interesting, but the emphasis of this series is to engage college-level viewers and students and hopefully get to the bottom of issues that they care about.

 WL: What can we learn from student journalists like those participating in the roundtable?
 How can we use their insight and analysis?